St Edmund's College, Cambridge: Okinaga Tower

 Created in 1993 by the bequest of the Teikyo Foundation, the Okinaga Tower is the college's tallest structure.
 Designed by architect Roderick Gradidge in 1989 it houses the Master's Lodge, as well as a suite with views of the city and was opened by Betty Boothroyd, Speaker of the House of Commons.

-Courts and other buildings
+Modern Expansion

-The Brian Heap, Richard Laws, Geoffrey Cook and the Luizo buildings were constructed to accommodate growing student numbers in the 2000s, with most buildings providing are student dormitories.
+The Brian Heap, Richard Laws and Geoffrey Cook buildings were constructed to accommodate growing student numbers in the 2000s.
+The adjoining Luzio building houses the college library and gym.
+In 2019, construction was completed on Mount Pleasant Halls.

-In 2019 the college constructed Mount Pleasant Halls, occupying the site of a substantial office block formerly on the site and giving St Edmund College a frontage to the main thoroughfare of Huntington Road.

-The College Sporting Grounds is located west of the Richard Laws Building, and offers a full-sized football pitch for college sports and other outdoor activities.